Stay in touch

 People around you may encourage you to be positive and to ‘fight’ the cancer.
 For some people, adopting a ‘fighting spirit’ enables them to cope with their diagnosis.
 But it’s hard to be positive all the time and pressure from other people can sometimes make you feel inadequate and guilty.

-The uncertainty of living with secondary breast cancer can be the hardest part for many people.
+For many people, the uncertainty of living with secondary breast cancer can be the hardest part.

-With the right information and support, many people are able to feel more confident about how to cope and make decisions about their care and treatment.
-However, there will almost certainly be days when you don’t feel this way.
+With the right information and support, many people feel more confident about how to cope and make decisions about their care and treatment.

-There will probably be times when you’re anxious or stressed, and this is natural.
+There will probably be times when you’re anxious or stressed

-Find out about ways to control stress and anxiety, including self-help techniques and talking therapies.
+Find out about ways to help with stress and anxiety, including self-help techniques and talking therapies.

 If negative thoughts are affecting your day-to-day life and don’t go away within a few weeks or keep coming back, it may indicate that you’re depressed.

-Find out more about depression, including how to spot the signs and the treatments available.
+Find out more about low mood and depression, including how to spot the signs and the treatments available.

-Your specialist or palliative care team can offer expert advice and help on how to control them.
+Your treatment team or palliative care team can offer expert advice and help on how to control them.